ccorduroy/genreguessr/report.md

 ### 1.3: Anticipated Results and Milestones

-1. It is expected that a CNN+RNN model would have higher accuracy compared to CNN alone. in general will have better performance than non deep-learning models.
+1. It is expected that a CNN+RNN model would have higher accuracy compared to CNN alone.
+A CNN in general will have better performance than non deep-learning models.
 2. Appending numerical features to spectrograms would increase the accuracy.
 3. We will train multiple models (PCA+Random Forest, RBF+FNN) to compare with CNN model.